DougBurke/ISMabs/README.md

    that allows users to override the compiled-in path to the cross-section data file

+ - the compilation script has seen some minor improvements

 The main reason for this fork is to act as an example of using a distributed version control system for such code, so that